cloudControl/documentation/Guides/NodeJS/Express.md

  * [new branch]      master -> master
 ~~~

-Finally, don’t forget to add the MongoSoup Add-on for cloudControl and deploy the
+Finally, don’t forget to add the MongoSoup Add-on for dotCloud and deploy the
 latest version of the app:

 ~~~bash